 Dr. Jacqueline Schafer-Clay

 She presented a short course and poster at the national AOTA conference in March 2020.
-The short course is entitled What stops some occupational therapists and occupational therapy assistants from providing fieldwork education?
-The poster presentation is entitled Inclusion of all students and members of the Individualized Education Plan team to create student-centered occupational profiles.
-She also presented Setting up fieldwork opportunities in rural school-based practice: Clinician leadership opportunities at the AOTA conference in 2019.
+The short course is entitled “What stops some occupational therapists and occupational therapy assistants from providing fieldwork education?”
+The poster presentation is entitled “Inclusion of all students and members of the Individualized Education Plan team to create student-centered occupational profiles.”
+She also presented “Setting up fieldwork opportunities in rural school-based practice: Clinician leadership opportunities” at the AOTA conference in 2019.

 Schafer-Clay’s clinical experience includes pediatrics in a variety of settings for 18 years.
 Her primary focus is in school-based practice and sensory integration strategies.
 She has also worked in other pediatric settings, including children’s hospital, outpatient, early intervention, and home health.

 She was a clinical fieldwork educator for more than 10 years and holds advanced certifications in Sensory Integration and Praxis Testing, Therapeutic Listening, Hippo-Therapy, and Therapeutic Yoga.

 Schafer-Clay has a strong interest in interprofessional collaboration.
 Her school practice used co-treatment groups and inter-professional education often.
 She has presented to school staff, physical therapists, and the South Carolina Early Intervention program.
 Her presentations include: